xjackk/TwitchTVExpose/README.md

     events: new Wreqr.EventAggregator()
 ~~~

-The msgBus allows app modules to set handlers for events, request/response and commands handlers.
-These three patterns, *pub/sub, reqest/response and command* are bundled together in a ***msgbus*** module.
+The msgBus allows app modules to set handlers for events, request/response and commands.
+These three patterns, **pub/sub**, **reqest/response** and **command** are bundled together in a ***msgbus*** module.
-The msgbus is used throughout the application and it provides an effective architecture for building de-couple modules.
-This enables the application to scale effectively.
+The msgbus is used throughout the application and it provides an effective architecture for building de-coupled AMD style modules.
+This enables the application to scale easily and efficiently.
+*The way to build large javascript applications is not to build large javascript applications...*

 A perfect example of this is how we pull in the info for our `header:entities`